 Silicosis is an inflammation and scarring of the lung causing nodular lesions as a result of exposure to silica (sand).

 Sufferers of silicosis include jackhammer and jackpick operators and foundry workers.
+Increasingly, stonemasons working with engineering stone to make bathroom and kitchen counters are being diagnosed with silicosis.
 Silicosis may progress to progressive massive fibrosis whereby the nodules coalesce.

 Common Law Claim For Damages